lb3361/gigatron-lcc/README.md

 the compiler driver recognizes a few Gigatron-specific options.
 Additional options recognized by the assembler/linker `glink' are documented by typing `glink -h`

+  * Option `-rom=<romversion>` is passed to the linked and helps selecting runtime code that uses the SYS functions implemented by the indicated rom version.
+The default is `v5a` which does not provide much support at this point.

  * Option `-cpu=[456]` indicates which VCPU version should be targeted.
 Version 5 adds the instructions `CALLI`, `CMPHS` and `CMPHU` that came with ROMv5a.
 Version 6 will support AT67's new instruction once finalized.

-  * Option `-rom=<romversion>` is passed to the linked and helps selecting runtime code that uses the SYS functions implemented by the indicated rom version.
-The default is `v5a` which does not provide much support at this point.
+The default CPU is the one implemented by the selected ROM.

-  * Option `-map=<memorymap>` is also passed to the linker and specify the memory layout of the code.
-The default map, `64k`, places code, data, heap, and stack into the conveniently contiguous upper memory region `[0x8100,0xffff]`.
-An alternate map, `32k`, places data and stack in region `[0x200-0x7ff]` and spreads the code and the heap in the video holes `[0xPPa0,0xPPff]`.
+  * Option `-map=<memorymap>` is also passed to the linker and specify the memory layout for the generated code.
+The default map, `64k` uses all little bits of memory available on a 64KB Gigatron, starting with the video memory holes `[0x?a0-0x?ff]`, the low memory `[0x200-0x6ff]`, and finally the 32KB of high memory `[0x8000-0xffff]`.
+Maps can also manipulate the linker arguments, insert libraries, and define the initialization function that checks the rom type and the ram configuration.

 ## Basic types